Guru & Avalokiteshvara: The Remainder of the Text

 Prayers

-Then the prayers (and they’re very poetically written):
+Then, the prayers (and they’re very poetically written):

 In the white jasmine garden of the method of Dharma of the Triumphant Mind-Treasure (Manjushri), may the blossoms of explanation and accomplishment burst forth through the myriad-fold brilliance of the youthful new moon of my excellent deeds, as illustrated by this.

-White jasmine garden (white jasmine is always a symbol for bodhichitta) of the method of Dharma.
-So it’s taught with bodhichitta.
+White jasmine garden (white jasmine is always a symbol for bodhichitta) of the method of Dharma, so it’s taught with bodhichitta.

 And by making everything propitious thereby on the face of our great Earth,

-Propitious means everything is then conducive for practice.
+Propitious means everything is conducive for practice.

 may it beautify (the universe)